cn0047/stash/ed/cpu.md

 A scheduling system allows one process to use the CPU while another is waiting for I/O.

+OS thread is just a sequence of instructions that can be executed independently by a processor.
+OS threads are lighter than the process so you can spawn a lot of them.
+Linux doesn’t distinguish between threads and processes and both are called tasks.

 CPU utilization - % of CPU busyness.
 Throughput - Number of processes completed per unit time.
 Turnaround time - Time required for a particular process to complete.
 Waiting time - How much time processes spend in the ready queue waiting their turn to get on the CPU.
 Load average - The average number of processes sitting in the ready queue waiting their turn to get into the CPU.

 #### Scheduling Algorithms: